Training - Comprehensive Public Training Program (CPTP)

 John served as the Senior Trainer for the Department of State Civil Service from 2002–2012.
 In those years, he developed courses and conducted more than 600 classes and trained more than 20,000 state supervisors and human resources professionals throughout the state of Louisiana.
 John brings a wealth of Training and Human Resources experience with him.
 He has worked in Training and Human Resources for the state since 1994.
 In addition to his experience as the Senior Trainer for the Department of State Civil Service, John spent two years as a Human Resources Auditor for the Department of State Civil Service, six years working in Human Resources at the Orleans Levee District, and one year working in Human Resources at the Interim LSU Public Hospital.
 John is a graduate of the University of New Orleans with a Bachelor of Arts Degree in Communications.
 He also attained a “Certificate in Supervisory Techniques” (CST) certification through the CPTP Program.
 John served two terms as the elected President of the Louisiana Association for Training and Organizational Development (LATOD).

-Glyn joined the Training team in July 2012 after spending over five years training law enforcement and other first responders across the country through a Department of Homeland Security grant.
+Glyn joined the Training team in July 2012 after spending over five years helping to train law enforcement and other first responders across the country through a Department of Homeland Security grant.
 In that time, he worked to deliver courses as well as develop new and revise existing courses.
 Prior to that, he worked as a Social Services Analyst 2 at Social Security Disability Determinations.
-Glyn holds a Bachelors of Science degree in Psychology from LSU and is working towards his Master's degree in Psychology at ULL.
+Glyn holds a Bachelors of Science degree in Psychology from LSU and is working towards his Master's degree in Industrial/Organizational Psychology from Sacred Heart University.

 A graduate of LSU, Rosanna Marino has worked in state government for over 30 years.
 While with the Governor's Office of Consumer Protection, she specialized in credit issues.
 She was requested as a guest lecturer at area high schools and state universities and made regular appearances on a local television consumer news program.
 During her tenure with the LA Commission on Law Enforcement, she held several positions including program manager of the LA Crime Victims Reparations Board, which compensates violent-crime victims' monetary losses, and Crime Statistics Liaison between local law enforcement and the FBI.
 In almost every job, she has found herself informing, coaching, or training.
 In her current role with CPTP, she handles the scheduling of instructor-led classes and serves as a contact for state training coordinators.